Please read Part I of Helen’s story here.

 In September 1924, Helen filed for bankruptcy in Scott County stating she was living in Davenport.
 In her claim, she stated she had $1,386.18 in debt with no income.

-On October 13, 1924, former Police Chief Tom Cox died from heart problems or an illness of the brain, depending on which newspaper was reporting, in his home.
+On October 13, 1924, former Police Chief Tom Cox died from heart problems, or an illness of the brain (polite wording for Syphilis), depending on which newspaper was reporting, in his home.
 His case was still pending on appeals.
 He was survived by his wife of many years and a married daughter.

 On April 23, 1925, Edward Wriedt died from pneumonia at his parents’ home after an illness of about five months.
 Even though Edward was married to Helen, his father stated on his son’s death certificate that Edward was a widower.
 No mention of Helen was made in the obituary.